ArcticLampyrid/njupt_wifi_login/README.md

 ### Linux
 Pre-built binaries for Linux x86-64 are provided, with both glibc and musl libc support (glibc is used in most distributions, while musl is used in OpenWRT & Alpine).
 If it doesn't meet your needs, you need to build it from the source.

-For any users, you need to install openssl as a dependency.
-The default binary depends on openssl v3, and the binary tagged with `openssl1.1` depends on openssl v1.1.

 > [!TIP]
 > For OpenWRT users, you can install `libopenssl` to meet the requirements.
 > ```bash